 How do I find a faculty mentor?

 Here are some tips to finding a good mentor.
 Departmental research interest pages provide valuable information about ongoing faculty research.
 Students may be aided in identifying a potential faculty mentor by consultation with a Departmental DUS (Director of Undergraduate Studies), academic advisor, instructor, teaching assistant or friend who is performing or has performed research at Yale.
 Students should consider a number of factors (area of interest, adequacy of supervision plans to provide necessary training, expectations as to intensity and duration of the experience, etc.) in choosing a laboratory, and should discuss plans for the project, supervision and support with their intended faculty mentor.
 Talk to faculty in your science and engineering courses.
 They should be able to give you general guidance, and after you explain your interests, they may be able to steer you in promising directions with respect to specific departments or programs.
-Upper class and graduate students are also good sources for advice and leads.
+Upper-level students and graduate students are also good sources for advice and leads.
 Arrange to meet with Dean Chang (firstname.lastname@example.org) for additional advice.

-Search the web sites of relevant departments and research groups for faculty members who have research interests that overlap with yours.
+Search the websites of relevant departments and research groups for faculty members who have research interests that overlap with yours.

-In addition to the science and engineering departments that offer majors in Yale College, many Medical School departments (e.g., MBB, Cell Biology, Genetics, Immunobiology) have substantial basic biomedical research programs.
+In addition to the science and engineering departments that offer majors in Yale College, many Medical School departments (e.g., MB&B, Cell Biology, Genetics, Immunobiology) have substantial basic biomedical research programs.
 A good source of information about research in the biological and biomedical sciences is the website for the Yale BBS graduate program.
 Yale School of Medicine also has created a directory of faculty research interest that can be found on the School of Medicine website.
-Also check out Yale Undergraduate Research Association (YURA) website which has a searchable listing of Yale science and engineering faculty mentors, along with additional suggestions on finding a research position.
+Also check out Yale Undergraduate Research Association (YURA) which has a searchable listing of Yale science and engineering faculty mentors, along with additional suggestions on finding a research position.
 Virtually any of Yale’s 1,200 science and engineering laboratories could be the right lab for you!
 The bottom line is that want to be in a lab whose work excites you and makes you want to dive in.

 How do I approach faculty mentors?

 Any faculty member will become intrigued by a student who is excited about the lab’s science, has read 2-3 of the lab’s recent papers, and clearly wants to roll up his or her sleeves and get involved in research.
 So identify 3 labs that excite you, then do this reading before contacting the professors.
 In your initial contact, you want to be saying “I read about your discovery published in Nature and I think it’s just the sort of project I’d like to work on” rather than “I think I might be interested in genetics and wonder if I could work in your lab.”
 Similarly, when a faculty member meets with a student, it’s impressive when the student asks intelligent questions about where the lab’s work is heading now.
-It is VERY IMPORTANT when you discuss a summer research position with a potential faculty mentor to do it in person and in an organized manner.
+It is very important when you discuss a summer research position with a potential faculty mentor to do it in person and in an organized manner.
 Email is the most effective means of making initial contact.
 In your email, attach a resume that highlights relevant coursework and prior research experience, if any.
 You should ask for an appointment to visit the person.
 This will allow you the opportunity to learn in detail what your summer project might entail.
 It also gives you a sense of the environment within which you will be working.
 Students usually find that the environment is as important as the science.
 You increase your chances of getting an appointment (i.e., getting your foot in the door) if you mention that you will be applying for fellowships, so that your research mentor does not need to be concerned with providing your support.
 Remember that while the mentor is evaluating you, you are also interviewing the mentor.
 Does the professor seem interested in you?
 Is she/he excited to meet you?
-Are there other undergrads in the lab?
+Are there other undergraduates in the lab?
 You might want to talk to them to get a feel about that particular lab.
 It is important to start this process early.
-I would start contacting potential mentors in the Fall of your first year.
-Remember, Yale professors are BUSY and you are not going to be their priority!
+I would start contacting potential mentors in the fall of your first year.
+Remember, Yale professors are busy and you are not going to be their priority!

 I found a great mentor-how will my research project be defined?